simonverret/simonverret.github.io/_posts/2019-02-16-tensor-network-diagrams-of-typical-neural-network.md

 Long short-term memory (LSTM)
 ---
 I do not explain the LSTM unit here, since the <a href="http://colah.github.io/posts/2015-08-Understanding-LSTMs/">introduction by Chris Colah</a> is excellent, and well known.
 However, I still find his illustration a little bit ambiguous, so here is the corresponding tensor network I came up with.
 Here, I follow <a href='https://www.deeplearningbook.org/'>the DL book</a>'s equations 10.40-10.44.
-The first step is to draw the internal state, as it is the most complicated diagram:
+The first step is to draw the internal state, as it is the most complicated diagram (where $\odot$ are element-wise products):
 \begin{align}
 s_{i}^{(t)}=f_{i}^{(t)}s_{i}^{(t-1)}+g_{i}^{(t)}\sigma\bigg(b_{i}+\sum_{j}U_{i,j}x_{j}^{(t)}+\sum_{j}W_{i,j}h_{j}^{(t-1)}\bigg)
 \end{align}